-If one can talk about one of the distinctive movie watching experiences and a defining way of presentment in the movies – most importantly on the darker subjects like crimes, wars, horrors, along with the love stories, definitely the Korean cinema comes to our minds.
-For times immemorial, Korean cinema has been known for its raw and realistic of handling any subject the filmmakers get themselves into, thus making the resulting product and by-product a memorable movie-watching experience.
-Korean cinema is also known for its Golden Era during the 1930s when silent films made in black and white were immensely popular.
-After the country got riddled in wars and political turmoil, we saw a paradigm change in the number as well as the genres of movies coming out of the country.
+If one can talk about distinctive movie watching experiences, most importantly about the darker subjects like crimes, wars, horrors, along with love stories, Korean cinema definitely comes to our minds.
+Since time immemorial, Korean cinema has been known for its raw and realistic style of handling subjects, which makes for memorable cinematic experiences.
+Korean films are also known for the Golden Era during the 1930s when silent films made in black and white were immensely popular.
+After the country got riddled in wars and political turmoil, we saw a paradigm shift in the number as well as the genres of movies produced in the country.

-Hollywood has taken a lot of inspiration from Korean movies and many Hollywood filmmakers have incorporated the Korean ways into their cinema, after having remade a few titles in English as well.
-If one is a movie buff, s/he has to be averse with the kind of movies Korean film industry has offered us over the years and they would really be a cinephile’s tete-a-tete with the cinematic world.
-The horror and crime thrillers of Korean cinema are well known across the world as one of the most vicious, terrifying and hair-raising experiences a viewer can have.
+Hollywood has taken a lot of inspiration from Korean movies and there have been a few remakes of Korean titles in American cinema.
+If one is a movie buff, he/she must be aware of the various kinds of movies Korean film industry has offered us over the years.
+Their horror and crime thrillers are well known across the world as among the most vicious, terrifying and hair-raising experiences a viewer can have.

-Off late, with the K-wave of the ’90s resulting in a growth in the popularity of the Korean Pop Culture, and with the advent of online media streaming services like Netflix, Hulu, Prime Video etc., we have seen an increase in the outreach of Korean movies – something that was much needed from the ’90s itself when the industry was at its absolute prime.
-From timeless classics like ‘Oldboy’, ‘Train to Busan’, ‘Memories of Murder’ to heartwarming romances like ‘My Sassy Girl’, ‘A Moment to Remember’, ‘My Little Bride’ to nail-biting horror movies like ‘A Tale of Two Sisters’, ‘The Wailing’, Korean movie has a lot to offer, most of which remains underrated to this day.
+Of late, with the K-wave of the ’90s resulting in a growth in the popularity of the Korean Pop Culture, and with the advent of online media streaming services like Netflix, Hulu, Prime Video etc., we have seen an increase in the outreach of Korean movies, something that was much needed from the ’90s itself when the industry was at its absolute peak.
+From timeless classics like ‘Oldboy’, ‘Train to Busan’, ‘Memories of Murder‘, to heartwarming romances like ‘My Sassy Girl’, ‘A Moment to Remember’, ‘My Little Bride’ and to nail-biting horror films like ‘A Tale of Two Sisters’, ‘The Wailing’, Korean cinema has had a lot to offer, most of which remain underrated to this day.

 25. 26 Years (2012)